Our response to Covid-19

 - Redeployment of Resources / Use of Skills

-Find out what the GM VCSE Leadership Group have been doing in response to the Covid-19 pandemic on behalf of the VCSE sector in Greater Manchester in our latest update.
+Find out what the GM VCSE Leadership Group have been doing in response to the Covid-19 pandemic on behalf of the VCSE sector in Greater Manchester.